 What is the true source of three of the greatest water systems of North America, that of the Rainy River, Lake Superior drainage basin, and Mississippi River?
 Have underground aquifers and waterways in the Arrowhead been mapped such that we can understand the full scope of these resources?

 Legend has it that various tribes of the Ojibwe were pressed to defend their forests from an invasion of Sioux at one point.
-Since the buffalo had not returned to their territory as expected, the Sioux were in search of the sustenance they could find in lands of the Ojibwe, abundant and fruitful, forested wetlands of what we now know as Minnesota.
+Since the buffalo had not returned to their territory as expected, the Sioux were in search of the sustenance in lands claimed by the Ojibwe, abundant and fruitful, forested wetlands of what is now known as Northern Minnesota.
 Since the Sioux were fierce and savvy warriors and could defeat the small tribes of Ojibwe individually throughout the land, leaders decided to unite.
 They met to decide their strategy on the “hill of three waters”… a unique quirk in geography, one mile north of present day Hibbing where water falling at this precise point can divide and flow in three directions, one to the Gulf of Mexico, one through the Great Lakes to the Atlantic Ocean, and the last to Hudson Bay.